divyanshsinghvi/divyanshsinghvi.github.io/_posts/2025-09-12-debugging-numeric-comparisons-llms.md

 ## Bottom line

-Gemma-2-2B-IT internally represents the correct comparator but the last-layer MLP (readout) introduces a Yes-biased corruption.
+Gemma-2-2B-IT internally represent the correct comparator but the last-layer MLP (readout) introduces a Yes-biased corruption.
 Simple, principled interventions—patching or ablating ~50 neurons—substantially reduce errors, and diagnostics suggest a lingering length heuristic distinct from true value comparison.